-International Assets Advisory Investment Management, LLC ("IAIM") is a registered investment advisor with the U.S. Securities and Exchange Commission ("SEC") with its principal place of business in Orlando, Florida.
-IAIM began conducting business in 2007 and is owned by Pecunia Management, LLC ("Pecunia"), a Florida limited liability company.
+International Assets Investment Management, LLC ("IAIM") is a registered investment advisor with the U.S. Securities and Exchange Commission ("SEC") with its principal place of business in Orlando, Florida.
+IAIM began conducting business in 2007 and is owned by Pecunia Management, LLC ("Pecunia"), Pecunia is owned by IAA Investment Holdings, LLC.
+The majority owner of IAA Investment Holdings, LLC is RIA Holding Company, LLC which is owned by the Richard Desich Revocable Trust FBO Jeffrey Desich and Richard Desich.

-IAIM has an expense sharing agreement with International Assets Advisory, LLC ("IAA"), a registered broker-dealer, Member FINRA/SIPC, to provide various administrative and support services, facilities, personnel, equipment, etc. As part of the expense sharing agreement, IAIM pays IAA for such services.
-IAA and IAIM are affiliated under common ownership by Pecunia.
+IAIM has an expense sharing agreement with International Assets Advisory, LLC ("IAA"), a registered broker-dealer, Member FINRA/SIPC and IAA Shared Services, LLC ("ISS"), to provide various administrative and support services, facilities, personnel, equipment, etc. As part of the expense sharing agreement, IAIM pays IAA and ISS for such services.
+IAA, ISS and IAIM are affiliated under common ownership by Pecunia.
 IAIM offers services through our network of independent investment advisor representatives ("IARs").
 IARs may have their own legal business entities whose trade names and logos are used for marketing purposes and may appear on marketing materials or Client statements.
 These business names have been adopted by IAIM as d/b/a names under which we provide advisory services.
 The Client should understand that the businesses are legal entities of the IAR and not of IAIM.
 The IARs are under the supervision of IAIM, and the advisory services of the IAR are provided through IAIM.
 IAIM provides notice of all of its d/b/a names online at the SEC's Investment Adviser Public Disclosure website at www.adviserinfo.sec.gov by searching with our name or our CRD# 144426.
 This Disclosure Brochure provides information regarding the qualifications, business practices, and the advisory services provided by IAIM.